oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

     ![](images/lab300/300_02_S04_05_deploy5.png)

-- The Panel will first show the deployment in process, and then will show that the **Last deployment succeeded**.
+- The panel will first show the deployment in process, and then will show that the **Last deployment succeeded**.

     ![](images/lab300/300_02_S04_06_deploy6.png)